Mandvi

-Mandvi is a beach town with municipality in the Kachchh district (Kutch) in the Indian state of Gujarat.
-It was once a major port of the region and summer retreat for Maharao (king) of the Cutch State.
-The old city was enclosed in the Mandvi Fort wall and remains of the fort wall can still be seen.
-The port was built in 1580 (Note: According to The Times of India (2001), the fort was built by Raoshri Bharmalji, in 1549.) and the city has a 400-year-old ship building industry which is still functional and dhows, a type of wooden ship, are still made.
+Mandvi is a beach town with a municipality in the Kachchh district (Kutch) of the Indian state of Gujarat.
+It was once a major port of the region and summer retreat for the Maharao (king) of the Cutch State.
+The old city was enclosed by the Mandvi Fort wall, and the remains of the fort wall can still be seen.
+The port was built in 1580 (Note: According to The Times of India (2001), the fort was built by Raoshri Bharmalji, in 1549.) and the city has a 400-year-old shipbuilding industry, which is still active and dhows, a type of wooden ship, are still constructed.
+Jivandas Damodar Tulsidas and the firm of Damodar Tulsidas were prominent members of the Kutchi Bhatia merchant community that anchored Zanzibar's economy during the 19th and early 20th centuries.
+Their legacy reflects the extensive influence of Indian merchant capital in the Western Indian Ocean.